Have questions about AIS? We have answers!

 You typically have three options.

-If your computer only has USB ports, then you should consider the Comar AIS-2-USB or AIS-MULTI or AMEC CYPHO-101 / 101G products which interface directly to a USB port on a computer.
+If your computer only has USB ports, then you should consider the Comar AIS-3R or AMEC CYPHO-150 / 150S products which interface directly to a USB port on a computer.

-The other option you have with the Smart Radio and the Comar AIS-MULTI AIS receivers and the AMEC receivers is to use the unit as a NMEA data stream consolidator.
+The other option you have with the Smart Radio and the Comar and AMEC receivers is to use the unit as a NMEA data stream consolidator.
 What does this mean?
-You can direct the GPS NMEA data stream into the input pin on the AIS receiver serial port and the unit will then combine the GPS sentences with the AIS sentences and output a combined data stream on the output pin of the serial port.
-You would then only need one serial port on your computer and this port would have both GPS and AIS data coming through it.
+You can direct the GPS NMEA data stream into the input pin or NMEA input on the AIS receiver and the unit will then combine the GPS sentences with the AIS sentences and output a combined data stream on the USB, serial or NMEA serial port.
+You would then only need one serial port or USB port on your computer and this port would have both GPS and AIS data coming through it.
 Full details are in the installation manual that comes with the AIS receiver.
 You can also purchase an AIS/GPS Cable from Milltech Marine for use with Smart Radio AIS receivers.

 What electronic chart programs can handle AIS?

 Today several software packages support AIS.
 The ones known to work are:

 - Nobeltec Visual Navigation Suite 8.0 or later See sample screen!